George Augustus Addison

 George Augustus Addison (1792—14 January 1815) was a British public official and writer.

+Early life

 Addison was born in Calcutta in 1792, the son of John Addison, a civil servant in the East India Company who was at that time Judge of Natore.
-He was sent home at the age of five to be educated at Newcome's School in Hackney before returning to the far east.
+He was sent home at the age of five to be educated at Newcome's School in Hackney before returning to the Far East.

+Career and death

+Like his father, Addison became a public servant and by 1814 was Private Secretary to Sir Stamford Raffles.
+Whilst serving in Java, he succumbed to a fever and died on 14 January 1815 (aged 22–23).